anatman-org/prime/README.txt

 a message about the cable i ordered i remember the trick i plan with that cable

-if i wire up the loftus [https://en.wikipedia.org/wiki/Elizabeth_Loftus] with the ceptic?
+if i wire up the false-match categorizer with the garbage collector

+in reverse

+i'll get everything
+that is being edited out